DIY: Origami Paper Folding Pots

 Whether used for paper or real flowers, origami pots are perfect and come in all sizes and weights.
 Indeed, with a liner, these pots are quite durable and can be made out of any kind of paper on hand, from newspaper to washi to card stock.

 With this slideshow, even beginner folders can learn how to turn origami paper folding into pots.
-Instructions are based on a basket diagram by Gay Merrill Gross and is found in his book, The Art of Origami.
+Instructions are based on a basket diagram by Gay Merrill Gross and are found in his book, The Art of Origami.
 The pots are strictly decorative -- ideal for a garden party or for sprucing up a desk.

 Materials: One Sheet of Paper